mirasmitty/Project_Zillow/README.md

     *   XGBoost provides a parallel tree boosting that solves many data science problems by utilizing techniques like *parallelization*, *tree pruning*, and *cache awareness* to achieve extreme speed during model training.
     *   XGBoost employs Feature Importances to help identify the most important features in the dataset, which are calculated based on how frequently each feature is used in tree-based decisions & how much each feature reduces the loss function.
     *   XGBoost is widley used in machine learning competitions and industry applications; for example, XGBoost is often the winning solution for many Kaggle competitions.
+- **GridSearchCV** (model = XGBoost): is a technique used for hyperparameter tuning in  machine learning; and is a function provided by libraries like scikit-learn that exhaustively searches through all possible combinations of hyperparameters in the grid, trains and evaluates the models for each combination using cross-validation, and selects the combination that produces the best performance metric.
-- **GridSearchCV** (model = XGBoost): is a technique used for hyperparameter tuning in  machine learning; hyperparameters are parameters that are set *before* the learning process beings, and are not learned from the data, but instead, are set based on domain knowledge or through a process of trial and error.
+    *    Hyperparameters are parameters that are set *before* the learning process beings, and are not learned from the data, but instead, set based on domain knowledge or through a process of trial and error.
 Hyperparameters significantly affect the performance & behavior of the model.
+    *   GridSearch is a method used to search for the optimal combination of hyperparameters for a given model, and for each combination of hyperparameters in the grid, the model is trained and evaluated using cross-validation.
+    *   Cross-validation is a technique used to assess the performance of a model by splitting the dataset into multiple subsets (folds), training the model on a subset of the data, and evaluating it on the remaining subset.
+This process is repeated multiple times, with different subsets used for training and evaluation each time, to ensure robustness of the results.

-These models were compared, and it was determined that XGB performed the worst among them, which is why we used a best fit for that model by using GridSearchCV.
+These models were compared, and it was determined that although the R^{2} Extreme Gradient Boosting performed the worst among them at 99.80%, which is why we optimized the XGBoost model by using GridSearchCV in order to create "a best fit" for that particular model.

 ## Getting Started